Henry Curr Keynote Speaker

 Henry joined The Economist in 2014 as Britain economics correspondent before moving to Washington, DC to cover America.
 In 2018, he became the youngest Economics Editor in the magazine’s history.
 He often appears on television and radio and he moderates and speaks at events.
 His experience includes on-stage discussions with Nobel-prizewinners, appearing as a panelist at the International Monetary Fund, chairing conferences and giving presentations on the state of the global economy.

-In 2019, Henry’s work on inequality was shortlisted for the Society of Professional Economists’ Rybczynski Prize for economics writing and he was highly commended in the “Journalism of the Year” category at the prestigious Wincott Awards for business, economic and financial journalism.
+In September 2021, Henry was awarded the Society of Professional Economists’ Rybczynski Prize for his essay on quantitative easing.
+He was highly commended in the “Journalism of the Year” category at the prestigious Wincott Awards for business, economic and financial journalism.
 The Wincott Foundation commented that Henry ‘ asked the big questions about the global economy and answered them in a thoughtful and thought-provoking manner’.